 Sheermal | Shirmal - Saffron Flavored Flat Bread

-Sheermal / Shirmal bread is very famous in the Muslim community in India and hence is assumed that this has been passed down from the Persian culture.
+Sheermal / Shirmal bread is very famous in India's Muslim community; hence, it is assumed that this has been passed down from the Persian culture.

 Sheermal / Shirmal - Saffron Flavored Flat Bread in a plate

 I had missed baking with the group that particular month but had it bookmarked ever since then.
-Sheermal is a saffron flavored flatbread which is believed to have passed on to India from the Persian culture.
+Sheermal is a saffron-flavored flatbread that is believed to have been passed on to India from the Persian culture.

 This bread is very flavorful and leavened with yeast.
-There are recipes that have egg in them, but I have made this recipe Egg less and used yogurt as a substitute for eggs.
+Some recipes have eggs in them, but I have made this recipe Eggless and used yogurt as a substitute for eggs.
 The bread is usually served with tea for breakfast but is also served as a part of the main dish along with a spicy Mutton curry called Nehari/Nihari.

 Sheermal is usually flavored with kewra (screw pine essence), but it is a very acquired taste.
 You could use rose water instead, but that again is an acquired flavor.
 I have left out both the kewra and the rose water and just used the saffron milk.
 We ate the Sheermal with our evening tea and it was a very satisfying snack.